scrunchuies/ScrunchPLUS/README.md

 ## License

-This project is licensed under the ScrunchPLUS Co.
+This project is licensed under the ScrunchCo.